-At twenty one, Oleg Nedoshytko was listed in reserve after serving his mandatory military term as a nurse, and his choice of a career seemed predetermined: with his experience, the doors of a highly prestigious Medical School were open for him.
+At twenty one, Oleh Nedoshytko was listed in reserve after serving his mandatory military term and his choice of a career seemed predetermined.
+With his experience, the doors of a highly prestigious Medical School were open for him.
 In the meantime, he looked for a summer job in his native city of Odessa, a large port city on the Black Sea in southern Ukraine.
 He found it in a commercial advertising studio.
 That day changed his life.
 Working with paint opened a new world for him.
 From that point on, his suddenly discovered passion for art took care of his future.

 In 1972, he was admitted to the department of visual arts of South Ukrainian National University of Education.
 He graduated with a bachelor degree in Fine Arts five years later.

 That same year, Oleh was invited to return to his alma mater in Odessa, this time in a teaching capacity.
 He provided instruction in classical observation and figure drawing, painting and composition for nearly forty years.
 From 2007 to 2015, he held a professorial position with the Chair of Visual Arts in his department, and in 2011 and 2012 , served as its Dean.
 His students are now working around the world, and his theoretic works and instructional books have been printed in professional magazines in Ukraine, Europe and the USA.

 Oleh Nedoshytko’s works can be seen in many museums and private collections around the world.

 In 2015, Oleh Nedoshytko celebrated his 65th jubilee by holding a personal exhibition in Odessa Museum of Western and Eastern Art, where security veterans still remember him as a boy with attentive eyes, graphite pencil in hand.